Lecture: "The Foot, The Pen, The Naïve Question"

 This lecture is open to the public.

-Invited lecture by Garnette Cadogan, Tunney Lee Distinguished Lecturer in Urbanism, MIT School of Architecture and Planning; Writer and Editor-at-Large of Non-Stop Metropolis: A New York City Atlas.
+"The Foot, The Pen, The Naïve Question" is an invited lecture by Garnette Cadogan, Tunney Lee Distinguished Lecturer in Urbanism, MIT School of Architecture and Planning; Writer and Editor-at-Large of Non-Stop Metropolis: A New York City Atlas.
 It is part of the Spring 2026 Lecture Series and Public Programs: "Common Good."

 This lecture is supported by the Mary W. and Arthur Q. Davis Lectureship.